 The pond liner arrived on a palette at lunchtime.
 I interrupted my lunch to carry it through to the back garden as the pallet would not go through the garden gate and it was taking up quite a lot of space on the pavement.
 The main piece of pond liner is a heavy lump of rubber, I think it’s going to be a big job to move it into place.

 I decided I would start on the next phase of the pond tomorrow, when Fiona is back from her mum’s.
 Spent the afternoon on another important DIY job -moving the old garage stud wall by 500mm, so that I can cut 500mm off the end of the wall, in order to enlarge the gap between the workshop and the old garage.
 It’s part of the scheme to make the garden more usable and presentable when the pond is complete – before the garage is finally demolished.
-It’s quite involved as I have to remove old electrics and a light fitting, move a lot of stuff in the garage, remove boards, move the frame, fix it in position and replace the boards and membrane and put everything back.
+It’s quite involved as I have to remove obsolete, unused electrics and a light fitting, move a lot of stuff in the garage, remove boards, move the frame, fix it in position and replace the boards and membrane and put everything back.

 Almost had the work finished by late afternoon – I just need to cut one last board and reattach the external membrane.
 But I had to stop to collect Fiona from Canterbury station.
 I was pretty exhausted, it had been a long day, but I had got quite a lot of other work completed.
-More ticks in boxes, though.
+More ticks in boxes.